noticeable-app/letter-avatars/README.md

 of low network latency, efficient caching strategies and be technology independent?

 This repository contains pre-generated PNG and SVG images for all single and two letters avatars, including variants with 19 background colors.
-That's 25,688 avatars ready to be served from edge nodes and cached efficiently.
+That's 25,688 avatar images ready to be served from edge nodes and cached efficiently.

 ## How to use